All comparisonsTask Managers

 Microsoft To Do

-Basecamp fails first because the tool assumes team coordination or project upkeep.
+Basecamp fails first because it breaks when the tool assumes team coordination or project upkeep.

 Verdict